btschwertfeger/BiasAdjustCXX/README.md

     --max-scaling-factor 3             # set custom max-scaling factor to avoid unrealistic results (default: 10)
 ```

-Note: The multiplicative variant is only prefered when adjusting ratio based variables like precipitaiton.
+Note: The multiplicative variant is only preferred when adjusting ratio based variables like precipitaiton.

 c.)
 Additive Quantile Delta Mapping: